GPF Getting Started Guide

 Getting Started with Enrichment Tool

-For studies that include de Novo variants, you can enable the enrichment_tool_ui.
+For studies that include de Novo variants, you can enable the enrichment tool UI.
 As an example, let us enable it for the already imported iossifov_2014 study.

 Go to the directory where the configuration file of the iossifov_2014 study is located: